Java syntax: if statement

 int minVal = (a < b) ? a : b;

 switch statement

-Switch statements in Java can use byte, short, char, and int (note: not long) primitive data types or their corresponding wrapper types.
+Switch statements in Java can use byte, short, char, and int (not long) primitive data types or their corresponding wrapper types.
 Starting with J2SE 5.0, it is possible to use enum types.
 Starting with Java SE 7, it is possible to use Strings.
 Other reference types cannot be used in switch statements.

 Possible values are listed using case labels.
 These labels in Java may contain only constants (including enum constants and string constants).
 Execution will start after the label corresponding to the expression inside the brackets.
 An optional default label may be present to declare that the code following it will be executed if none of the case labels correspond to the expression.

 Code for each label ends with the break keyword.
 It is possible to omit it causing the execution to proceed to the next label, however, a warning will usually be reported during compilation.